zainpay/zainpay-nodejs-sdk/README.md

     ```

 ### 8. Virtual Account Transactions
-- This request eanbles you to get all transactions of an account
+- This endpoint enables a merchant to get all transactions of an account

-    **Parameter:** accountNumber(required), recordsCount(option, default is 20)
+    **Parameter:** accountNumber(required), recordsCount(optional, default is 20)
     ```js
     const reponse = await Zainpay({
         publicKey: PUBLIC_KEY,